MSVibhakar/CASESTUDY_COMCAST_TELECOMMUNICATION_SERVICES_US/README.md

 ![Comp_city_resize](https://user-images.githubusercontent.com/85379601/144026709-f712e57c-122a-44cb-ab3b-09e83a9cc307.png)

-* The company needs focus more on the above types are isses , all these are generalized Domains and isses can be futhre brokendown such ,slowspeeds,dropouts,no internet...etc. in internt domain and highbills,unwanted bill, refundbills..etc. for billing domains ther
+* The company needs focus more on the above types of isses , all these are generalized Domains and isses can be futhre brokendown such ,slowspeeds,dropouts,no internet...etc. in internt domain and highbills,unwanted bill, refundbills..etc. for billing domains there are lot of cases at the begining of the week , comcast has to work hard to reduce the problems of the customers , revise their systems and take the complaints drill deep into it and findout why tickets are delayed, why bills are not generated correctly and most importantly reduce the problems with the internet , internet speeds can be effected by technology, hardlines , equipments and a lot , they need collect more data from customers while they are on calls.